Lexogen-Tools/SIRVsuite/README.md

 <p align="center"><img src="https://latex.codecogs.com/svg.latex?\Large&space;FPKM_{i,rel}=\frac{FPKM_i}{FPKM_{expected}}=\frac{FPKM_i}{\sum_{i=1}^{n}FPKM_i} \ \frac{1}{n}"\></p>

 The FPKM<sub>i,rel</sub> values can be found in relative concentration/relative_concentration.tsv in the output directory.

-Log<sub>2</sub> Fold Change of FPKM<sub>i,rel</sub> is displayed in a heatmap, showing the difference between expected and calculated values.
-The green signalizes match between concentrations, blue transcript underexpression and red overexpression.

 The distribution of FPKM<sub>i,rel</sub> is summarized into a boxplot.

 An example of a SIRV concentration boxplot (mean - read circle, median - white strip):

 <p align="center"><img src="./docs/output_preview/SIRV_boxplot_preview.png" width=800></p>

+Log<sub>2</sub> Fold Change of FPKM<sub>i,rel</sub> is displayed in a heatmap, showing the difference between expected and calculated values.
+The values are highlighted in the colors green, blue and red, which corresponds to a 'match between concentrations', 'transcript underexpression' and 'overexpression', respectively.

 An example of a SIRV concentration heatmap for SIRV1 and SIRV2:
 <p align="center"><img src="./docs/output_preview/SIRV_heatmap_preview_SIRV12.png" width=350></p>